 He co-developed the Michigan Model of Leadership.
 Guiding a team of dedicated professionals, he launched innovative leadership development programs like Story Lab, Legacy Lab, and the Ross Leaders Academy that are now replicated by top business schools in 6 countries on 4 continents.

 Brian also teaches at the University of Michigan.
 He is a lecturer in the Ford School of Public Policy, where he teaches his popular "Leadership Skills for Mission-Driven Organizations" course.
 At Ross, he’s a regular instructor in the school’s most innovative, action-based learning courses, including Multidisciplinary Action Projects (MAP), the Living Business Leadership Experience, and Health Care Delivery in Emerging Markets.

-Prior to joining Michigan Ross, Brian served at Grand Valley State University as associate director of the Hauenstein Center for Presidential Studies (2003-12), program director of the Cook Leadership Academy (2009-12), and adjunct professor of public, nonprofit, and health administration (2010-12).
-During his nine years at Grand Valley, Brian founded or co-founded the Cook Leadership Academy, Wheelhouse Talks, and Leadership University, an online forum where students plan, synthesize, and showcase their leadership learning.
-He managed leadership development for the Seidman College of Business’s full-time MBA program and taught leadership courses for public, nonprofit, and health administration students that drew insights from the liberal arts and the natural, formal, and social sciences.
+Previously, Brian served at Grand Valley State University as associate director of the Hauenstein Center for Presidential Studies and adjunct professor of public, nonprofit, and health administration.
+There, he founded the Cook Leadership Academy, Wheelhouse Talks, and Leadership University, an online platform that guides and showcases leadership learning.
+He managed leadership development for the Seidman College of Business’s full-time MBA program and taught leadership courses for public, nonprofit, and health administration students.

-Brian is an avid reader and passionate learner who holds degrees from the University of Notre Dame and Grand Valley State University, but he owes his steepest learning curve to his wife, Lauren, and daughters, Ella and Avery.
+Brian is an avid reader and passionate, polymathic learner who holds degrees from the University of Notre Dame and Grand Valley State University.
+He received his coach training at the Co-Active Training Institute (CTI) but owes his steepest learning curve to his wife, Lauren, and daughters, Ella and Avery.